 Cleaning can be a problem with wood or metal partitions, especially with mars in surfaces that can harbor bacteria or are prone to graffiti.
 That is why HDPE designed to look like metallic or wood finishes are becoming popular, both by aesthetic-minded designers and maintenance managers who oversee cleaning staff.
 The specified finish offers an additional layer of protection against scratching, markers, and other forms of vandalism.

 From a cleanliness point-of-view, the partitions provide the academy with another substantial benefit—the non-porous surface of HDPE is naturally resistant to bacteria, odors, mold, and mildew.
 From drinking fountains, water faucets, or computer keyboards, schools can be a hotbed for germs; avoiding them is nearly impossible.
 HDPE does not retain germs and the surface is easy to clean.
 Graffiti also wipes off easily with most non-abrasive cleaners.
 The partitions can be power-washed and steam-cleaned without the worry of rust.

 According to Mede, the partitions have proven to be low-maintenance.

 “We’ve had virtually no maintenance issues in any of the restroom stalls and they look as good today as when we first installed them,” she explained.
 We simply wash them down from time to time and they look virtually brand new after almost a year of use.”

-David Casal is the director of sales and marketing for Scranton Products.
-He leads an international team of sales and marketing professionals that work closely with the architectural and end user communities in selecting high-density polyethylene (HDPE) materials.
-Casal can be contacted by e-mail at firstname.lastname@example.org.
+David Casal is the director of sales and marketing for Scranton Products, a North American manufacturer of HDPE partitions, lockers, vanity tops, and shower stalls.
+He leads an international team of sales and marketing professionals that work closely with the architectural and end user communities to use and understand the advantages of HDPE materials.
+Casal can be contacted by e-mail at email@example.com.